Mangul-Lab-USC/metadata_sepsis/README.md

 * [Completeness of metadata results](https://github.com/Mangul-Lab-USC/Completeness-of-Metadata-Accompanying-Omics-Studies/blob/main/notebooks/sepsis_metadata_results.ipynb)

+# Acknowledgements

+We take this opportunity to specifically thank Jeremy Rotman for assisting to write the two Python scripts to extract metadata from NCBI GEO.
+We also thank Henry Fu for his help in the initial manual work of going through publications to accumulate data.

 # Contact

-Please do not hesitate to contact us (mangul@usc.edu, anushkar@usc.edu) if you have any comments, suggestions, or clarification requests regarding the study or if you would like to contribute to the extended analysis involving more disease conditions.
+Please do not hesitate to contact us (serghei.mangul@gmail.com, anushkar@usc.edu) if you have any comments, suggestions, or clarification requests regarding the study or if you would like to contribute to the extended analysis involving more disease conditions.